 But, there are some ways to make the process a little easier and get yourself organized to apply and get free money for school.

 We’ve already given you the tools you need to research scholarships in previous Scholarship Zone posts.
-Use those sites and profiles to begin looking for scholarships that match your qualifications.
+Use those sites and profiles to seek scholarships matching your qualifications.

-As you’re looking at scholarships, make sure you meet all the qualifications and requirements.
+When looking at scholarships, ensure you meet all the qualifications and requirements.
 Don’t waste your time applying for scholarships you’re unlikely to get when you could be focusing on ones that match your background.

 Keep a document of all the scholarships you want to apply to.
 Having everything in one place will help you stay on track when it comes time to organize your application process.
 Once you have that, you can start getting organized.